dmarc3/vscode-nastran/README.md

 This [Visual Studio Code](https://code.visualstudio.com/) extension aims to build [`Nastran`](https://software.nasa.gov/software/LAR-16804-GS) "language" support with features akin to what software developers are accustomed to in their Integrated Development Environments (IDEs) while programming. `Nastran` stands for "**NA**SA **STR**uctural **AN**alysis" and is a finite element analysis software used to predict the behavior of a physical structure.
 While `Nastran` is not a programming language itself, `Nastran` models share many similarites to a programming language.
 These models are composed of text files built with a defined structure using keywords to identify model parameters.

- The ultimate goal of this project is to provide a more efficient means of manipulating `Nastran` finite element models at the text file level through eliminatation of some of the key pain points and provide a more IDE-like experience.
+ The ultimate goal of this project is to provide a more efficient means of manipulating `Nastran` finite element models at the text file level through elimination of some of the key pain points and provide a more IDE-like experience.

 > **Note**